PROxZIMA/graphviz/README.md

 * Graph navigation - select linked nodes
 * Fancy UI tooltips; bootstrap supported out the box
 * Move things forward/back in the graph
+* Upload file and preview

-Have a look at the demo: https://cdn.rawgit.com/mountainstorm/jquery.graphviz.svg/master/demo.html
+Have a look at the demo: https://proxzima.dev/graphviz

 Documentation